 1. Image Cleanup

-Because IDP extracts data from documents, one of the most critical capabilities is preparing documents to be “read” by software.
+Because intelligent document processing extracts data from documents, one of the most critical capabilities is preparing documents to be “read” by software.
 Accuracy and quality are only as good as the software’s ability to read and understand the text.

 In fact, the same image cleanup commands that are used to make documents machine readable are also used to make another cleaned-up version that’s easier for humans to read.
 This is great for older documents or those that have been printed, scanned, emailed, printed again, passed around the office, scanned again…you get the point.